 Seek Wines is a micro producer of premium wines grown or sourced from Howell Mountain.
-Proprietors, Gerald and Barbara Siek began drinking and enjoy wine in 1990.
-Their first trip to the Napa Valley in 1994 was an anniversary treat setup by Gerald.
+Proprietors, Gerard and Barbara Siek began drinking and enjoy wine in 1990.
+Their first trip to the Napa Valley in 1994 was an anniversary treat setup by Gerard.
 They spent one day in the valley on a 37 mile bike ride with Backroads, a Berkeley Ca, based tour operator.
 This trip took them from Calistoga to Deer Park through Angwin and directly by their future vineyard and home site which they would purchase some 8 years later.
-Gerald mentioned something like “we were to tired trying to climb up these grades to spend much time looking at the nearby land or vineyards at the time”.
+Gerard mentioned something like “we were to tired trying to climb up these grades to spend much time looking at the nearby land or vineyards at the time”.
 Understandable.

 They purchased their piece of land on Howell Mountain in 2002.
 It was not yet planted to vineyards – they hired Barbour Vineyard Management company and put in slightly over 2 acres of vines – all Cabernet Sauvignon.
 Like other parts of Howell Mountain, their soils are extremely rocky – and well drained.
 Even in significant rainfall years such as 2016/2017 when they saw over 70 inches of rain fall on their property – the water does not tend to sit very long, it simply drains off of their soil.